Podcast 60: the lowdown on B2B messaging workshops

 Alternatively, you can find out more about our B2B script writing services, here.

-Unless you represent a very small business, you’re bound to have more than one person with views on what you should communicate to the market.
-The good thing about a workshop is that it gets all those people together in one room to share their views and come to a consensus.
+Inconsistent marketing often comes from misaligned opinions, and that’s actually pretty normal.
+You’re bound to have more than one person with views on what you should communicate to the market.
+And those views might vary significantly depending on their roles and priorities.
+The good thing about a workshop is that it brings all those people together in one room to share their views and reach a consensus.

-There’s nothing to stop you from running a messaging workshop internally, but the risk is that a lack of an external perspective leaves participants believing that what they want to say is what the customer wants (and needs) to hear.
+There’s nothing to stop you from running a messaging workshop internally, but the risk is that a lack of an external perspective can have you believing that what you want to say is the same thing as what your customers want (and need) to hear.

 What the workshop needs is someone external to perform four functions: